 "Since when did you start taking night classes?"
 Dad butted in.
 Putting down his unread newspaper.

 "Yes, but now I've realized that with night classes, I can't go to parties.
 And that sucks."
-She stopped to take a huge swig of milk, and started again.
+She stopped to take a huge swig of her drink, and started again.
 "So just sign me back up for Day Classes, so I can go to parties and still get some sleep."
 Junior finished, I refuse to be surprised anymore that she doesn't have manners.

 How long did it take Magellan to get to get to Hawaii, if he started from Asia?

 The last question on my homework.
 I knew that Mr. Andrew loved giving us trick questions, and that Magellan never went to Hawaii:

 I was Mr. Andrew's prized student, with no wrong answers and no disrespect.
 Teacher's pet.
 I was usually called or teased at.
 But as long as my grades could get better, I could get better.